Jermaine Fryer Appointed Music Director

 Jermaine B. Fryer

-Acting Music Director
+Music Director

 Jermaine B. Fryer has established himself as a conductor, musician, and educator throughout the Washington, D.C. metropolitan area.
 Since 2022, he has served as Assistant Music Director of the Rockville Brass Band, and he now serves as acting Music Director.
 For the Band, he conducts rehearsals, prepares repertoire, and assists with programming and artistic leadership.
 His work with the ensemble reflects his commitment to both the rich traditions of brass band repertoire and the exploration of contemporary works.